Fox Forest, Hillsborough NH

 The lightly-traveled Ridge Trail can be hard to follow sometimes.
 The red-on-white blazes are often just too far apart to be useful, and there are several criss-crossing trails and old farm roads, so we'd recommend carrying GPS navigation and using our downloadable route map.

-Straining for views on the Monroe Hill viewing platform.
+Craning for views on the Monroe Hill viewing platform.

-yellow icon South Ridge Loop 2★
+ORANGE South Ridge Loop

 Trails on the south side of the road have fewer features to offer, but you are more likely to have the whole forest to yourself.
 You'll find yourself surrounded by verdant evergreen trees, and its particularly pleasant to find such greenery in New Hampshire's fallow seasons when other trails may appear somewhat barren.

-Maintainance isn't great on this lower half of Fox Forest however, so expect to be stepping around many fallen branches while having to keep a careful eye out for the continuing trail.
+Maintenance isn't great on this lower half of Fox Forest however, so expect to be stepping around many fallen branches while having to keep a careful eye out for the continuing trail.
 The lack of maintenance is so lacking on the furthest part of the trail that we recommend you take the Harvey Road cut-off route instead.
 It was difficult to follow the trail close to the southern perimeter and if it wasn't for the bright painted blazes on the trees and our smartphone directions we don't think we'd have been able to follow it.
 For this reason alone we give this loop two stars.

 fungi clinging to trees